Pharmacy (PHAR)

 PHAR 748, DRUG ACTIONS IN IMMUNOLOGY AND INFLAMMATION, 3 Credits

 Review of foundational concepts in immunology, inflammation and tissue repair; and modification of these processes therapeutically through an understanding and application of anti-inflammatory agents and immune system modulators.
-Approved for a graduate program of study.

 PHAR 750, PHARMACOKINETICS AND BIOPHARMACEUTICS, 4 Credits